AdobeDocs/experience-manager-64.en/help/forms/using/working-with-startpoints.md

 >
 >The terms startpoints, start process, and form are used interchangably when referrring to this concept.

 To initiate a process from the AEM Forms app, you need to have a startpoint of type **Workspace** in your process.
-Also, you need to select the **[!UICONTROL Visibile in Mobile Workspace]** option for the startpoint.
+Also, you need to select the **[!UICONTROL Visible in Mobile Workspace]** option for the startpoint.

 ![mws_startpoint_select_option](assets/mws_startpoint_select_option.png)